Hydrogen Fuel Cell Efficiency: All You need to know

 efficiency of a hydrogen fuel cell

 The efficiency of a hydrogen fuel cell is the ratio of the electrical energy produced to the chemical energy of the hydrogen fuel consumed.
-Efficiency of a fuel cell depends on several factors, including the type of fuel cell, the operating conditions, and the quality of the fuel.
+The fuel cell efficiency depends on several factors, including the type of fuel cell, the operating conditions, and the quality of the fuel.

 The efficiency of a hydrogen fuel cell can range from 40% to 60%.
 Every unit of energy fed into a fuel cell converts between 40% and 60% of that energy into electrical energy.
 The remaining portion dissipates as heat.